 To Use the Dough

-Place the covered bowl of dough on your stovetop or another warm spot in your kitchen and let the dough rise for 1 hour.
-(If the dough was refrigerated, add an additional hour.)
+Place the covered bowl of dough on your stovetop or another warm spot in your kitchen and let the dough rise until doubled in volume, about 1 hour.

 Place a pizza stone on a rack in the center of your oven and preheat to 450°F for at least 30 minutes.

 Transfer the pizza dough to a baking mat.
-Do not flour the mat, you want the dough to stick a little bit so it is easier to pat into shape.
-Use a bench scraper or pizza wheel to cut the dough in half.
+Do not flour the mat; you want the dough to stick a little bit so it is easier to pat into shape.
+Use a bench scraper or pizza wheel to divide the dough in half.
 Put one half back in the oiled bowl while you pat out the first crust.

 Use your fingers to pat the dough into a 12-inch circle.
-If the dough insists on shrinking, let it rest for 5 - 10 minutes and try again.
+If the dough insists on shrinking, let it rest for 5 to 10 minutes and try again.

-Brush olive oil around the edges of the crust and then top with your favorite pizza toppings.
+Brush olive oil around the edges of the crust and then top with your favorite sauce and pizza toppings.

 Repeat with the second half of the dough.